CW3E/MET-tools/README.md

 ${VRF_ROOT}/valid_date_2022-12-28T00/WRF_9-3_WestCoast/Preprocess/2022122300/ens_00/d02
 ```
 For other models such as MPAS which do not utilize the paradigm of nested domains,
-these domain sub-directories are neglected, with model specific conventions included in their
+these domain subdirectories are neglected, with model specific conventions included in their
 respective workflows.
-The templated paths above can be changed arbitrarily, but note
+The templated output paths above can be changed arbitrarily, but
-that the subsequent steps of the workflow also need to inherit IO changes.
+note that the subsequent steps of the workflow also need to inherit IO changes.

 ### Preprocessing WRF outputs
 WRF model outputs may not be ingestible to MET by default and preprocessing